FrankApiyo/vagrant-datomic/README.md

-# Java
+# Vagrant Datomic

-This playbook installs Oracles Java rather than the OpenJDK version
+This playbook will boot up a Datomic server locally using Vagrant.
+It can also be deployed to a cloud server by changing the hosts file

 ## Getting started